waydroid/docs/debugging/getting-essential-information.md

 `sudo waydroid logcat > ~/waydroid-logcat.txt`

-It is also important to make sure your kernel supports binder and either ashmem or memfd, you can verify support in your kernel by using this command.
+It is also important to make sure your kernel supports binder and either ashmem or memfd, you can verify support in your kernel by using one of the following commands.

+`grep -i -e android -e memfd -e ashmem "/boot/config-$(uname -r)"`

+Or on some distros:

 `zgrep -i -e android -e memfd -e ashmem /proc/config.gz`

-Or on Debian based distros:

-`grep -i -e android -e memfd -e ashmem "/boot/config-$(uname -r)"`

 If you do not have support, you may need to change to a supported kernel or look at patched anbox-modules.dkms.